wdporter/i-am-that-vuepress/43-ignorance-can-be-recognised-not-jnana/readme.md

 **Q:**&ensp;What makes one ripe?
 What is the ripening factor?

 **M:**&ensp;Earnestness of course, one must be really anxious.
 After all, the realised man is the most earnest man.
 Whatever he does, he does it completely, without limitations and reservations.
-Integrity will take you to reality.
+Integrity will take you to reälity.

 **Q:**&ensp;Do you love the world?

 **M:**&ensp;When you are hurt, you cry.
 Why?
 Because you love yourself.
 Don’t bottle up your love by limiting it to the body, keep it open.
 It will be then the love for all.
 When all the false self-identifications are thrown away, what remains is all-embracing love.
 Get rid of all ideas about yourself, even of the idea that you are God.
 No self-definition is valid.

 **Q:**&ensp;I am tired of promises.
 I am tired of *sadhana*s, which take all my time and energy and bring nothing.
-I want reality here and now.
+I want reälity here and now.
 Can I have it?

 **M:**&ensp;Of course you can, provided you are really fed up with everything, including your *sadhana*s.
 When you demand nothing of the world, nor of God, when you want nothing, seek nothing, expect nothing, then the Supreme State will come to you uninvited and unexpected!